 Net New MRR= New MRR + Expansion MRR – Churned MRR.

-If the sum of your New MRR and Expansion MRR receded to below the Churn MRR (a negative value), it means you lost more revenue than you gained.
+If the sum of your New MRR and Expansion MRR dip below the Churn MRR (a negative value), it means you lost more revenue than you gained.
 If the Net New MRR is positive, then that means you’ve gained revenue.

 The Net MRR Growth Rate

-Aside from the useful SaaS metrics mentioned above, businesses must also pay close attention to their Net Monthly Recurring Revenue Growth Rate as a means of determining their business growth.
+Aside from the useful SaaS metrics mentioned above, businesses should also pay close attention to their Net Monthly Recurring Revenue Growth Rate.

-A positive Net MRR Growth Rate means a business is experiencing monthly growth.
+A positive Net MRR Growth Rate means the business is growing monthly.
 On the other hand, a negative value indicates that these businesses are steadily losing revenue month after month.

 To calculate your company’s net MRR growth rate: divide the sum of all your Expansion and Churn MRRs by the starting amount before you started to take into account churned customers (i.e., excluding any changes from New or Reactivated).